• Skip to main content

 Also, if you have a wheat allergy, throw out the gravy packet that is often included with the turkey because it most likely contains wheat.

-Finally, there are a number of ways to prepare your turkey.
+Finally, there are many ways to prepare your turkey.
 Many recipes call for an herbed butter mixture to be rubbed under the skin of the turkey.
 I often do this but use dairy free margarine or olive oil mixed with herbs instead.
 It still turns out delicious without the dairy!

 Cranberry Sauce

 Many people could live without cranberry sauce on Thanksgiving.
-I would have agreed until I made this cranberry-apple relish for the first time.
+I would have agreed until I made this cranberry-apple relish.
 Now, our Thanksgiving feast would not be the same without it.

 Mashed Potatoes